yinjunbo/IS-Fusion/README.md

 ```

 ### Training and Evaluation
 We provide the multimodal 3D detection config in [isfusion_0075voxel.py](configs/isfusion/isfusion_0075voxel.py).
 IS-FUSION features a two-stage training paradigm that only requires a pretrained image model, enabling faster convergence in just 10 epochs.
-This is more efficient than other multimodal detection approaches like BEVFusion, which typically require a three-stage training strategy (image model, Lidar model, and fusion model)。 Start the training and evluation by running:
+This is more efficient than other multimodal detection approaches like BEVFusion, which typically require a three-stage training strategy (image model, Lidar model, and fusion model).
+Start the training and evluation by running:
 ```
 bash tools/run-nus.sh extra-tag
 ```